EU Immigration Law: Everything Immigrants Need to Know

 Non-profit Organizations and Legal Aid Services for Immigrants

-Several non-profit organizations and legal aid services in the European Union work to support immigrants, refugees, and asylum seekers by providing legal assistance, advocacy, and various services.
+Several non-profit organizations and legal aid services in the European Union work to support immigrants, refugees, and asylum seekers by providing legal assistance and advocacy when it comes to EU immigration law.
 Here are some notable organizations:

 • The European Council on Refugees and Exiles (ECRE) – ECRE advocates for the rights of refugees, asylum seekers, and migrants across Europe.
 It provides expertise, facilitates networking, and supports member organizations.